“The only way to build authority is through content.”

 “Thank you for all your help and walking me through the mess I got stuck with.
 You explained everything and went over the contract step by step; never once did your answers change.
 You gave us all the information we needed and we could see you were serious about what you do.
 If someone asks if I know who could help them, I would not hesitate to name you as a reference as you are an honest person.
 Once again, thank you so much.” – Louise R. Friel

-If you want to climb to the testimonial pinnacle, make a video: a video of the whole process, of your client, recommending you, emotions and all.
+If you want to climb to the testimonial pinnacle, make a video.
+Record a video of the whole process of your client, recommending you, emotions, and all.

-Video captures something that text cannot: the human ability to communicate nonverbally.
+Video captures something text cannot: the human ability to communicate nonverbally.
 And that’s a powerful prospect.

-Here is an example of a good “real” video testimonial:
+Here are a few examples of good “real” video testimonials:

 Let me end with one final tip…

 Don’t forget to set yourself up for success at the gate.
 You must ask the right questions to get a high-quality real estate testimonial.

 Elements of an Effective Real Estate Testimonial